Quantum Vacuum energy as the origin of Gravity: Abstract

 \section{Abstract}

-We explore the idea that quantum vacuum energy $\rhovac$ as computed in flat Minkowski space is at the origin of Gravity as a theoretical exercise.
+We explore the idea that quantum vacuum energy $\rhovac$, as computed in flat Minkowski space, is at the origin of Gravity.
 We formulate a gravitational version of the electromagnetic Casimir effect, and provide an argument for how gravity can arise from $\rhovac$ by showing how Einstein's field equations emerge in the form of Friedmann's equations.
-This leads to the idea that Newton's constant $G_N$ is environmental, namely it depends on the total mass-energy of the Universe $\M$ and its size $\R$, with $G_N = c^2 \R/2\M$.
+This leads to the idea that Newton's constant $G_N$ is environmental, namely it depends on the total mass-energy of the universe $\M$ and its size $\R$, with $G_N = c^2 \R/2\M$.
 This leads to a new interpretation of the Gibbons-Hawking entropy of de Sitter space, and also the Bekenstein-Hawking entropy for black holes, wherein the quantum information ``bits" are simply quantized massless particles at the horizon with wavelength $\lambda = 2 \pi \R$.
-We assume a recently proposed and well-motivated formula for $\rhovac \sim \mzeron^4/\gcal$, where $\mzeron$ is the mass of the lightest particle, and $\gcal$ is a marginally irrelevant coupling.
-This leads to an effective, induced RG flow for Newton's constant $G_N$ as a function of an energy scale, which indicates that $G_N$ {\it decreases} at higher energies until it reaches a Landau pole at a minimal value of the cosmological scale factor $a(t) > \amin$, thus avoiding the usual geometric singularity at $a=0$.
+We assume a recently proposed and well-motivated formula for $\rhovac \propto \mzeron^4/\gcal$, where $\mzeron$ is the mass of the lightest particle, and $\gcal$ is a marginally irrelevant coupling.
+This leads to an effective, induced RG flow for Newton's constant $G_N$ as a function of an energy scale, which indicates that $G_N$ {\it decreases} at higher energies until it reaches a Landau pole at a minimal value of the cosmological scale factor $a(t) > \amin$, thus avoiding the usual geometric curvature singularity at $a=0$.
 The solution to the scale factor satisfies an interesting symmetry between the far past and far future due to $a(t) = a(-t + 2 \tmin)$, where $a(\tmin) = \amin$.
 We propose that this energy scale dependent $G_N$ can explain the Hubble tension and we thereby constrain the coupling constant $\gcal$ and its renormalization group parameters.
 For the $\LambdaCDM$ model we estimate $\amin \approx e^{-1/\bhat}$ where $\bhat \approx 0.02$ based on the Hubble tension data.
+Comparison with other data besides the Hubble tension is considered.